 Use differentiated text sizes.
 Prioritize the information you share with the user.
 That is, list what’s most important and what’s least.
 A simple example of this hierarchy variety is here from a google search.

-If you search ‘digital marketing near me,’ google will show the nearest places in bigger font size than the rest!
+If you search ‘,’ google will show the nearest places in bigger font size than the rest!

 The Flow of Information to Fill In.

 You cannot start with a lengthy paragraph and then go to your app’s offers or sales menu.
 That means your audience always wants something catchy to stay on a page.

 The ‘About’ section is the only section where you can fill in monotonous text.
 Besides that, ensure your page starts with images, graphics, or small icons that deliver the message.
 The flow of information should make people stay longer.

 Navigation is the way users can move around in your app or website.
 Usually, websites have a greater variety in navigation.
 But when one opens the same designs on mobile, the interface isn’t as smooth as it should be.

 Smooth navigation plays a crucial role in generating sales.
 Usually, there are different mobile templates available if you see mobile app development tools.
 These templates are mobile-friendly, but if you want an excellent conversion rate, you use coding.

 Making an app or website friendly on mobile and desktop is better via real-time coding rather than templates.